COVID-19 Update in Nigeria

-On the 1st of February 2022, 159 new confirmed cases and no death was recorded in Nigeria.
+On the 2nd of February 2022, 65 new confirmed cases of the covid-19 were recorded in Nigeria.

 - Total Deaths – 3,136